Programs & Events

 7. Is maple syrup for sale all year?

-• Maple syrup is sold while supplies last.
+• Maple syrup is sold after Maple Syrup Days, while supplies last.

 8. When is the Archery Course open at Pine Knob Park

-• Targets are set in mid-April and removed in late October, depending on the weather.
+• Targets are set in mid-April and removed in early November, depending on the weather.

 • The course may be used during open park hours.